 $31-$60 retail=$15.5-$30 wholesale

-Keep these things in mind when deciding on the pricing for your t-shirts.
+Keep these things in mind when deciding on your t-shirt prices.
 As with many business journeys you may find that not all this pricing stuff is the same everywhere or that your particular situation requires you to price differently.
 Now let’s play some Plinko!

 Read our book LAUNCH A KICK-ASS T-SHIRT BRAND for in depth advice and tips like these.
 Tons of useful information you can’t afford to miss!